Melanocalyx uniflora

-Campanula uniflora, known commonly as arctic bellflower and arctic harebell, is a short and slender rhizomatous perennial in the bellflower family Campanulaceae.
+Melancalyx uniflora, known commonly as arctic bellflower and arctic harebell, is a short and slender rhizomatous perennial in the bellflower family Campanulaceae.
 It is distributed in arctic North America, including the Rocky Mountains and Greenland, in the Asian part of Beringia and in Iceland, Svalbard, the Scandes Mountains and Novaja Zemlja.

 The species was recorded by Linnaeus on his 1732 expedition to Lapland and described in his Flora Lapponica (1737).

 Description

 Arctic harebell is a small perennial, herbaceous plant measuring 5 to 14 centimeters tall.
 However, in the early 1900s some very tall specimens measuring 22 cm were collected on the southern coast of the Coronation Gulf in Northern Canada.
 Each plant has a very large and wrinkly main taproot off of which multiple underground stems grow to the soil surface where the rosettes of leaves grow.
 These underground stems are slender and have leaves that have been reduced to scales.
 In younger plants the top of the main root is closer to the soil surface with much shorter underground stems.

 Its leaves are hairless and have either smooth or crenulate edges, very fine wavy teeth.
 Its basal leaves, those attached directly to the base of the plant, are oval to lanceolate, shaped like the head of a spear.
 They are about 2 cm in length and have very short petioles.

 During blooming and for short time afterwards the top of the stem bends so that the flowers hang pointing downwards, but as the seed capsule develops the stem changes to hold it upright.
 The flowers are solitary at the end of each stem with petals that are fused into a funnel 15 to 18 millimeters long and blue in color.

-In Iceland, Campanula uniflora is a host of Pleospora herbarum, a common pathogenic fungus.
+In Iceland, Melanocalyx uniflora is a host of Pleospora herbarum, a common pathogenic fungus.

 Taxonomy

 Campanula uniflora was scientifically described and named by Carl Linnaeus in Species Plantarum in 1753.
 In 2020 Nancy Ruth Morin moved it to a new genus named Melanocalyx and this is the accepted name listed in Plants of the World Online.
 However, Campanula uniflora continues to be listed as the accepted name in World Flora Online and the name used by organizations like NatureServe.
-Under this classification is it part of the Campanula in the family Campanulaceae.
+Under this classification it is part of the genus Campanula in the family Campanulaceae.